placrosse/kodo/docs/source/nc_intro.rst

 Network coding is an interesting technique which can provide throughput improvements and a high degree of robustness in packet networks.
-It breaks with a fundamental principle of conventional communication networks by allowing any network node to recombine several input packets into one, instead of simply forwarding them.
+It breaks with the "store-and-forward" principle of conventional communication networks by allowing any network node to recombine several input packets into one coded packet, instead of simple forwarding.

 Overview of Random Linear Network Coding (RLNC)